 Skip to main content

-Bernard Charnley works primarily in paint with an emphasis on colour and materiality.
-The imagery engages with ideas of impermanence and change as a metaphoric space.
+Bernard Charnley works primarily in oil paint, emphasizing color and materiality.
+His current imagery engages with ideas of crisis, impermanence and change through a reinterpretation of the scenic tradition.

 Border Notes And Adorno’s Dream